,

 If your earbuds are running on the newest update, it will ensure optimum performance.
 Plus, the newest firmware will fix the bugs that Apple is currently aware of.

-To check out what firmware your earbuds are running on, you should do the following:
+To check out what firmware your earbuds are running on do the following:

 1. Open the Settings menu.